 Time to talk about a couple of famous defamation cases.

-Today, most defamation cases involve an online statement, review website, a tweet, or a facebook post.
+Today, most defamation lawsuits involve an online statement, review website, a tweet, or a facebook post.
 So we thought it would be fun to take a “Wayne’s World” trip, and look back at a couple of famous defamation cases from a pre-tech time.

 Famous Defamation Case #1: Hamilton v.
 Cosby, 1733

 Back in Ben Franklin’s day, William Cosby served as the British governor of New York.
 The revolution-ready residents didn’t care for ol’ Bill; probably because he was accused of rigging the 1734 elections and pocketing people’s taxes.

 Then New York Weekly Journal editor, John Peter Zenger, was on “team anti-Cosby,” and stirred Cosby’s ire by printing anonymous flame articles about the Governor.
 In search of revenge, Cosby demanded that he be allowed to perform the ultimate repudiation of Zenger and publicly burn copies of the NYJ (dun, dun, dun!).
 The assembly, however, denied Cosby.
 Being a fan of totalitarianism, Bill simply got one of his buddies, Justice DeLancey, to revoke Zenger’s attorney’s license and imprison Zenger.
 Easy-peasy.

 Benjamin Franklin heard about the then famous defamation case in New York and dispatched Andrew Hamilton — tout suite — to represent Zenger.
 On behalf of Zenger, Hamilton argued that “truth should be an absolute defense against libel charges” — a judicial principle which still applies in many libel lawsuits today.

 And yep, Andrew Hamilton won the old-school, yet famous defamation case of Cosby v.
 Zenger.